donovan-said/template-base-github-repository/README.md

-# Template Base Gihub Repository
+# Template Base Github Repository

 A repository to use as a base template for other repositories and templates.